tkhamez/neucore/doc/Documentation.md

 ### Required Groups

 Other groups can be added to a group as a prerequisite.
-This means that players must be members of all these other groups, otherwise they will be automatically removed from the group.
+This means that players must be members of at least one of these other groups, otherwise they will be automatically removed from the group.

 This check is also done for "managed" Player accounts (see "Account status" above).